This write-up is a little late, but the time that has passed since Gabe completed this challenge hasn’t diluted my sense of pride one little bit.

 The hours wore on and we began to struggle as the temperature rose and potential areas of shade became less and less frequent.
 Many miles of the Ridgeway are formed by long straight sections of track, bordered by low hedges and fields that provide little escape from direct sunlight.
 For most of the day there was no cloud cover and by the early afternoon, temperatures were hitting 32 degrees in the shade.
 We took breaks when we spotted patches of shade and doused ourselves in water when we passed taps (there are a few along the trail itself).

-We managed the planned 13 miles for the day, but both of us were suffering a little from heatstroke by the end of it and there was no way we could walk the additional mile or so to the place we had planned to eat supper.
-I honestly didn’t know if we should continue with the walk, let alone whether or not we actually could.
+We managed the planned 13 miles for the day, but both of us were suffering a little from heat exhaustion by the end of it and there was no way we could walk the additional mile or so to the place we had planned to eat supper.
+I honestly didn’t know if we actually could continue with the walk, let alone whether or not we should.
 We had already passed several people during the day, who we later found out had to give up on their attempt because of blisters or the effects of the heat.
-That second night was difficult but it was made so much easier owing to the generous and warm-hearted help of a new-found friend staying in a caravan at the campsite, who provided us with cold drinks from his fridge and some food from the local supermarket meaning we could save our meal rations.
+That second evening was incredibly difficult but it was made so much easier owing to the generous and warm-hearted help of a new-found friend staying in a caravan at the campsite, who provided us with cold drinks from his fridge and some food from the local supermarket meaning we could save our meal rations.

 But true to form, however bad we had felt when we fell into our tent, the next day we woke bright and early and refreshed enough to give it all another go.
 And so it continued.
 And not for the first time, I learned just how miraculous a night’s sleep can be!

 We were lucky enough to have the most wonderful boost halfway through when Gabe’s Nanna joined us for a day and a half of walking.